Delirium - Clinical Guideline for the Diagnosis and Management of Delirium in adults

 Patients should be regularly assessed to ensure delirium is resolving.
 This should include:

-- Observation by the MDT including a night assessment
+- Observation by the MDT including overnight

 - Regular assessment using the Single Question in Delirium “Has this person been more confused lately?”